googleinterns/open-sesame/CONTRIBUTING.md

 [issues with the "documentation" label](https://github.com/googleinterns/open-sesame/issues?q=is%3Aissue+label%3Adocumentation).
-These are issues that we believe are particularly well suited for outside contributions, often because we probably won't get to them right now and it is easier to find holes in documentation if you are new to the codebase.
+These are issues that we believe are particularly well suited for outside contributions, often because we probably won't get to them right now and it is easier to find holes in the documentation if you are new to the codebase.

 ***NOTE***: If you decide to start on an issue, leave a comment so that other people know that you're working on it.
 If you want to help out, but not alone, use the issue